-Instead of using $\Delta H_C^2$ in the upper bound as in Eq. \ref{eq:ubound1}, using the evolution speed in energy eigenspace of the battery as quantified by Fisher information results in a tighter upper bound, as $I_E \leq 4\Delta H_C^2$ \cite{julia2020bounds}.
-To define Fisher Information $I_E$, consider the battery Hamiltonian in the diagonal form; $H_B= \sum E_k P_k$, where $E_k$ are the energy eigenvalues, and $P_k$ the corresponding eigenvector projectors.
-For the battery state $\rho(t)$ with projection $p_k(t)= \mathrm{Tr}(P_k \rho(t))$ with the $k^{\mathrm{th}}$ eigenvector, $I_E$ is defined as \cite{julia2020bounds}:
+Now, we recompute the power bound using Fisher Information $I_E$ as given by Eq. \ref{fi_bound}\cite{julia2020bounds}.
+The battery Hamiltonian in diagonal form is $H_B= \sum E_k ~P_k$, where $E_k, k=1,2, \dots N$ are the energy eigenvalues, and $P_k$ the corresponding eigenvector projectors.
+For the battery state $\rho(t)$ with projection $p_k(t)= \mathrm{Tr}(P_k ~\rho(t))$, we have

-Here $D_\mathrm{KL}(.||.)$ denotes the Kullback-Leibler (KL) divergence \cite{bengtsson2017geometry} between two probability distributions incrementally apart in time.
-The KL divergence between two probability distributions $\bar p$ and $\bar q$ is defined as
+Here $D_\mathrm{KL}(.||.)$ is the Kullback-Leibler (KL) divergence \cite{bengtsson2017geometry} between two probability distributions $\bar p$ and $\bar q$ incrementally apart in time:

-In the absence of continuous derivatives, we compute the KL divergence between the probabilities after each time step (kick), consistent with the physical intuition provided by Eq. \ref{fi}.
-However, upon increasing the particle number $N$, it is observed that the energy space activity captured by the time-averaged $D_\mathrm{KL}(\bar p(n+1)||\bar p(n ))$ does not scale with $N,$ and remains almost identical, as shown in Fig. \ref{fig:FI scaling}.

-What does a nearly constant KL divergence imply about charging despite the superlinear scaling of \(\Delta H_B^2\) and \(\Delta H_C^2\)?
+In the absence of continuous derivatives, we compute the KL divergence after each time step (kick), consistent with the physical intuition provided by Eq. \ref{fi}.
+Upon increasing the particle number $N$, the energy space activity captured by the time-averaged $D_\mathrm{KL}(\bar p(n+1)||\bar p(n ))$ does not scale with $N$ as shown in Fig. \ref{fig:FI scaling}.
+What does this imply for charging despite the superlinear scaling of \(\Delta H_B^2\) and \(\Delta H_C^2\)?
 This indicates that despite the rapid spreading of the state in the Hilbert space, the probability flow between different energy levels is surprisingly slow.
-The scrambling in the Hilbert space is due to the chaotic charging operator.
+The scrambling in the Hilbert space is due to the chaotic nature of $H_C$ operator.
 However, rapid spreading in the Hilbert space is not the same as evolution in the energy eigenspace.
 Two orthogonal states in the Hilbert space can have identical energy distribution.
-The chaotic $H_C$ can scramble the state in the Hilbert space, but does not lead to an effectively directed energy flow.
+The chaotic $H_C$ can scramble the state in the Hilbert space, but it need not lead to an effectively directed energy flow.

-Under the improved power bound in Eq. \ref{fi_bound} \cite{julia2020bounds}, both the quantum and parallel charging protocols achieve the same power.
-The parallel protocol achieves average power $P \sim N$ through a large Fisher information, $I_E \sim N$, generated by its $N$ independent components, but with a limited variance $\Delta H_B^2 \sim N$ from its product state.
-The global protocol on the other hand achieves the same $P \sim N$ through a large variance, $\Delta H_B^2 \sim N^2$, from its entangled state, which compensates for a small Fisher information ($I_E \sim \text{constant}$) from its single pulse.